ym820/foreground_window_forcast/index.md

       We have designed the data collector to be compatible with a wide range of languages by changing our collected strings from ANSI to UNICODE to capture foreign characters.
 This enables us to accurately capture and store data in different languages, ensuring compatibility with various software applications and operating systems.

 ### Results
-Here is a snippet of our raw data
+Here is a snippet of the 8 week of raw data

 | MEASUREMENT_TIME        | ID_INPUT | VALUE               | PRIVATE_DATA |
 |-------------------------|----------|---------------------|--------------|